cscully-allison/data-ensemble-interview-artifacts/Codes.md

     - P3: "performance data is acts as sort of the main table, if you look at it from a relational database management system, our relational database management model"

+  ### Desire for context

+    - P4: "I think there's this care the assumptions that you have to do in how you are setting up the measurements for your sample."